tipishev/python_debugging_workshop/README.md

 ![Rube Goldberg](/images/rube_goldberg.jpg)

-That is exactly the problem, we would like to see inside the black box and examine the runtime state of our code.
+That is exactly the problem, that the debuggers solve.
+They allow us to see inside the black box and examine the runtime state of the code.

 While preparing this workshop I have looked at a number of debugging tutorials and they all follow the same structure.

-* "Don't use print!"
+* They warn agains using `print` statements
-* A recap of PDB documentation
+* They recap Pdb documentation
-* A few examples of using debugger commands
+* And show a few examples of using debugger commands

-I tried to make this workshop a bit differently
+I tried to make this workshop a bit differently: on top of the three points above we will also look at other Python debuggers and learn when it is better to use one or the other.
+Another thing that I will tell is useful tips and tricks.

 ### Print Considered Harmful

 ![Boat vs Surf](/images/boat_vs_surf.jpg)

-However, I am legally required to shame you for `print`-debugging and exmplain what's wrong with it.
+I am legally required to scorn you for `print`-debugging and explain what's wrong with it.

 ![Printgles](/images/printgles.png)

 First of all, one print is never enough, like Pringles, once you pop, you cannot stop You put one, it doesn't work, then you put another one, and yet another one.
 And to see your changes you need to restart your code every time, which can be quite slow, especially in a dockerized setup, and this is not what we want.
 We want a short feedback loop to test our theories as fast as we can.